Laurelwood Elementary School Home

 • Value the diverse backgrounds and strengths each child brings to school and to learning.

-• Reflect attitudes of professionalism and dedication.
+• Reflect attitudes of professionalism, caring, and dedication.

 • Work with students and the community in an environment of mutual trust and respect.